DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/Economics/2024-10-25-measuring_income_inequality_via_percentile_relativities_a_comprehensive_exploration.md

 - Statistics
 - Social sciences
 - Python
+- python
 seo_description: An in-depth analysis of percentile-based measures of income inequality, comparing traditional metrics like the Gini Index with novel approaches developed by Brazauskas, Greselin, and Zitikis.
 seo_title: Measuring Income Inequality via Percentile Relativities
 seo_type: article
 summary: This article explores the measurement of income inequality through percentile relativities, comparing it with traditional metrics like the Gini Index.
 It discusses new inequality indices, their application in real-world data, and their policy implications.
 tags:
 - Income inequality
 - Percentile relativities